 When you’re ready to enjoy some of your wealth, you start distributing it to yourself until the inevitable happens (death), which triggers the transfer of any remaining assets to your heirs, government in the form of estate taxes, and charities.
 As the wealth builder, sustainability speaks to what matters to you.
 Comprehensive financial planning determines and guides the sustainability of your wealth through each phase.

 Interestingly, the sustainable wealth factor eludes most families.
-In more than 2 out of 3 instances, family wealth fails to outlive the genernewsletter_allgeneration_2ndQation following the one that created it.
+In more than 2 out of 3 instances, family wealth fails to outlive the generation following the one that created it.
 90% of the time assets are exhausted before the end of the 3rd generation.
 How sustainable is your plan?
 Can the pitfalls be avoided with more understanding and a developed strategy?
 What about sustainable wealth do you wish your future generations to value, cherish, preserve, and sustain?

 We are undergoing the largest intergenerational wealth transfer in history according to Boston College’s Center on Wealth and Philanthropy Wealth Transfer Report.